vivekkhorate/Prime-video-dashboard/README.md

-# 📊 Amazon Prime Video Dashboard – Power BI
+# 📊 Prime Video Dashboard – Power BI

-This repository contains an **interactive Power BI dashboard** built using the **Amazon Prime Video dataset**.
+This repository contains an **interactive Power BI dashboard** built using the ** Prime Video dataset**.
-The dashboard provides insights into content distribution, genres, ratings, countries, and release trends of Movies and TV Shows available on Amazon Prime Video.
+The dashboard provides insights into content distribution, genres, ratings, countries, and release trends of Movies and TV Shows available on Prime Video.

 ---